RobinBoers/ex-German/README.md

 # German

-Set of modules with methods to conjucate German verbs.
+Set of modules with methods to conjugate German verbs.

 I made it to exercise both my programming skills in Elixir and German.